Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Method

 Our goal is to extract rich latent features, without any supervision, from single-camera videos featuring people.
 We aim to capture information only about the foreground subjects and to leverage the similarity or dissimilarity of frames given their distance in time.
 A key observation is that global object appearance tends to remain constant over time while pose usually changes from frame to frame, which is something our latent vectors should reflect.

-To this end, given a video database without annotations, we train an encoder that splits latent features into \textit{time-variant} and \textit{time-invariant} components.
-The latter captures features that remain consistent over time, such as person's clothing and appearance, while the former models the time-changing elements in each frame, such as body pose.
-This enables us to define a similarity measure that accounts for the different behavior of these two components and to implement an effective contrastive-learning procedure that produces latent vectors useful for human pose estimation.
-Without this split, the latent components learned using similarity measures would be unable to reliably differentiate vectors for temporally away frames, since no matter how distant they are, they still share information.
+Encoding the entire image is expected to yield inferior performance because the resulting latent variables would also capture irrelevant background information.
+To address this, we guide the model to detect the subject of interest in an unsupervised manner, using image reconstruction.
+We then only encode features of the foreground subject, to which we apply the contrastive loss.

-By contrast, popular approaches to using CSS~\cite{Oord18, Anand19, Sermanet18,Chen20} neither learn time-invariant components nor try to reconstruct the input images.
-Hence, no decoding occurs on the learned latent features.
-We will demonstrate that this approach yields worse results.
-In other words, splitting latent vectors while leveraging contrastive learning is a unique feature of our approach.
-Another is an attention mechanism that separates foreground from background and integrates gravity as a supervisory signal when possible.
-In the remainder of this section, we discuss the different components of our approach in detail.
+We train an encoder that splits latent features into \textit{time-variant} and \textit{time-invariant} components.
+The latter capture features that remain consistent over time, such as a person's clothing and appearance, while the former models the time-changing elements in each frame, such as body pose.
+We then apply the contrastive loss only to the time-variant elements.
+Without this split, the latent components learned using CSS would struggle to reliably differentiate temporally-distant frames, because they would still share information, such as identity.
+Finally, we take time-invariant and time-variant components to re-synthesize the input.
+We show in the experiments that decoding images help the model learn much richer features, as the model has to capture all relevant information on the subject to reconstruct the input.
+Fig.~\ref{fig:arch} summarizes our approach.